spaackle/osrs-basic-botting/README.md

 # osrs-basic-botting
 A few python scripts for simple botting in OSRS.
+I would recommend running these on a virtual machine so you can run it in the background while you do other things.

 # Miner.py